hivepoint/navu-docs/sidebar-embedding.md

 This document details different ways  the sidebar layout and embedding can be customized.
 This can be used to deeply integrate sidebar into the host website by the web developer.

-Sidebar consists of to custom HTML elements `<navu-sidebar>` and `<navu-sidebar-fab>`(FAB).
-The FAB is the floating button that can be used to open the sidebar in iits default configuration.
+Sidebar consists of custom HTML elements `<navu-sidebar>` and `<navu-sidebar-fab>`(FAB).
+The FAB is the floating button that can be used to open the sidebar in its default configuration.
 `<navu-sidebar>` is the main sidebar component that can be added inside a  specific container or under the main `<body>` element.

 # Standard Embedding